MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/New-MgBetaRoleManagementCloudPcRoleDefinition.md

 Create a new unifiedRoleDefinition object for an RBAC provider.
 This feature requires an Azure AD Premium P1 or P2 license.
 The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgRoleManagementCloudPcRoleDefinition](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/New-MgRoleManagementCloudPcRoleDefinition?view=graph-powershell-v1.0)

 ## SYNTAX